Ewin Tang: Early life and education

 Tang skipped the fourth, fifth, and sixth grades to take courses at a local high school and at the University of Texas at Arlington at the age of 10, and then enrolled at the University of Texas at Austin at the age of 14.

 Tang first began research working with her mother, Wen-Jing Hu, in the nanotechnology laboratory of her father, Liping Tang.
 Together they worked on in vivo imaging for biomedical research such as optical probes to view polarized macrophages during foreign body reactions, bacterial infection, fibrin deposition, and real-time detection of neutrophil responses.
 In 2014 Tang was awarded an honorable mention for the Davidson Fellowship.

-In 2017 Tang took a class on quantum computing from Scott Aaronson, who recognized her as an "unusually talented student" and became her undergraduate thesis adviser.
+In 2017 Tang took a class on quantum computing from Scott Aaronson, who recognized her as an "unusually talented student" and became her undergraduate thesis advisor.
 Tang eventually developed a new classical algorithm for a matrix completion problem, motivated by applications to recommendation systems.
 The algorithm became the basis of her undergraduate thesis A quantum-inspired classical algorithm for recommendation systems and she received a BS in computer science and pure mathematics from UT Austin in 2018.

 In 2018 Tang was named as a University of Texas at Austin Dean's Honored Graduate in computer science, having maintained a 4.0 grade-point average.

 In 2023 Tang completed her Ph.D. in theoretical computer science at the University of Washington under the supervision of James Lee, where she continued her undergraduate work on quantum-inspired classical algorithms for other problems, such as principal component analysis and low-rank stochastic regression.